UoB-COMSM0110/2024-group-1/docs/UserStories.md

 many lives I have left so that I can make strategic decisions and feel a sense of urgency during the game.

-> ‘As the creators of the game - we want to create a game that is enjoyable and challenging for our user - so we feel a sense of achievement’
+> As the creators of the game - we want to create a game that is engaging and challenging for our user through the use of having different levels to the game.

 > ‘As a user I want a game that requires making strategic decisions with cards I have to choose in order to face an opponent ’